tqctran149/react_okta_staff_portal/README.md

 # react_okta_staff_portal
-A simple login page for user login
+A simple login page for users.